 – Has unmanageable behavior

 Bedrooms must be at least 100 square feet for one person or 160 square feet for two people, excluding closets and bathrooms.
 Two is the maximum number of people allowed to live together in one room.
 And rooms must have a kitchen, or there must be a kitchen that’s easily accessible for all residents.
 One bathroom with a toilet, sink, and shower or bathtub is required for every four residents.
 A plan for emergency and fire safety must be put into place, and staff must be drilled regularly.
+Unlike many other states, Delaware regulations do not require dementia-friendly building layouts, like curving hallways that do not lead to dead ends.
+Before choosing a home, be sure to inspect it with an eye on whether someone with Alzheimer’s disease can easily navigate corridors.
+Secure outdoor areas are also beneficial for people with dementia, and Delaware does not have a rule requiring outdoor access for memory-care residents, so look for these as well.

 There are no required staffing ratios in Delaware for assisted living, except to say that staff must always be adequate to meet the needs of every resident.
 Likewise, regulations do not specify requirements for staff training, only that training must be adequate to meet all residents’ needs.